 Held in partnership with V&A Friday Late with MasterCard Summer Camp: Make September 2011.
 For more information please visit the V&A website.

 professor of fashion & textile design & technology, London College of Fashion, University of the Arts, London; editor and co-author, The Sustainable Fashion Handbook; author, Eco Chic the Fashion Paradox

 senior tutor, Royal College of Art; director, From Now On; curator, 'Power of Making', V&A

 engineering software designer based in Cambridge

-freelance science journalist; author, Geek Nation
+science journalist; author, Geek Nation

 new technology journalist, Daily Telegraph

 visiting professor, London South Bank University

 The country’s biggest manufacturer is Indian.
 What does it seek from and give to Britain?Economist, 10 September 2011